hadesrofl/SysArchReport/content/Specification-PERFoRM.md

 +++
 #### What is PERFoRM (1)
-> The EU HORIZON 2020 project PERFoRM (Production harmonizEd Reconfiguration of Flexible Robots and Machinery) is aiming at the conceptual transformation of existing production systems towards agile, networked plug-and-produce production systems in order to achieve a flexible manufacturing environment based on fast reconfiguration of machinery and robots as response to operational or business events.
+<blockquote><font size="6">The EU HORIZON 2020 project PERFoRM (Production harmonizEd Reconfiguration of Flexible Robots and Machinery) is aiming at the conceptual transformation of existing production systems towards agile, networked plug-and-produce production systems in order to achieve a flexible manufacturing environment based on fast reconfiguration of machinery and robots as response to operational or business events.</font></blockquote>

 +++
 #### What is PERFoRM?
 (2)